wp-plugins/postman-smtp/readme.txt

 If you don't care about security, you could ask Gmail to [allow less secure apps](https://support.google.com/accounts/answer/6010255) - but this workaround isn't available if you're using Google Apps to manage a domain.

 Postman is a next-generation SMTP plugin which provides WordPress with a more secure mechanism for sending email.
-When your site generates an e-mail, for example from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the OAuth authentication and SMTP delivery.
+When your site generates an email, for example from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the OAuth authentication and SMTP delivery.

 ###Features:
 * Send mail to any host with SMTP/SMTPS(SSL/TLS/STARTTLS) like the other 171 WordPress SMTP plugins
 * Send mail to Gmail with SMTPS using OAuth 2.0 - even if your Google password changes, your messages will still be sent!
-* Easy to use Setup Wizard takes the guesswork out of configuring e-mail
+* Easy to use Setup Wizard takes the guesswork out of configuring email
 * Built-in TCP Port Tester for troubleshooting connectivity issues due to firewalls

 ### Requirements: